evanofslack/pyminion/README.md

 # Pyminion

 Pyminion is a library for executing and analyzing games of [Dominion](https://www.riograndegames.com/games/dominion/).
-At its core, pyminion aims to implement the rules and logic of Dominion and provide an API to interact with the core game engine.
+At its core, pyminion implements the rules and logic of Dominion and provides an API to interact with the core game engine.
 In addition, it enables interactive games through the command line and simulation of games between bots.

 ## Table of Contents